 The New Jersey Music Educators Association will be sponsoring the 11th Annual Student Music Technology Expo and Competition on Friday, May 21, 2021.
 The Expo will be held online courtesy of MusicFirst.
-More details including registration information will be forthcoming.
-Online pre-registration will begin on January 11, 2021.
+Online registration will begin on January 11, 2021 and close on Friday, March 12th.

 Virtual exhibits will showcase student compositions, remixes, multimedia, and applied technology projects.
 Projects submitted in advance for adjudication will be evaluated by professional adjudicators.
 The online event will include presentations by industry professionals and promenade style exhibitions.
 Awards will be presented to category winners at the conclusion of the event.